Antipode-SOSP23/antipode-post-notification/README.md

     - Select the default SG for the choosed VPC
     - Disable backups

-2. Make sure the subnet in the connection info file is the one that the reader instance is using??
+2. Make sure the subnet in the connection info file is the one that the reader instance is using

+3. Provide the endpoints in the connection info file:
+    - Go to the cluster of each zone and get the 'Primary endpoint' without port

 **WARN/BUG**: you might have to create an EC2 instance on the zone and perform an initial request to "unlock" the zone for EC